JetBrains/Qodana/topics/about-license-audit.md

 [![official project](https://jb.gg/badges/official-flat-square.svg)](https://confluence.jetbrains.com/display/ALL/JetBrains+on+GitHub)

-License Audit is designed to help software projects avoid problems with incompatible third-party licenses.
+Qodana License Audit is designed to help software projects avoid problems with incompatible third-party licenses.
 More than 1600 licenses are detected.
-Users can create their own black and white lists and other overrides of the default detector’s logic.
+Users can create their own include and ignore lists as well as other overrides of the default detector’s logic.

 ## Try it now